Here is a trick question for you. What special event occurs this week right across Ontario?

 Indeed, I like to think of Ontario's Free Family Fishing Weekend as a risk-free trial period when folks, who may otherwise be confined to the urban jungle, can get outdoors and discover what many of us already know.
 Nothing compares to fishing in Ontario.

-Ditto, Canadian residents in other provinces, here is your chance to visit Ontario for three days and enjoy the phenomenal ice fishing opportunities the province has to offer licence free.
-As a matter of fact, with Valentine's occurring the day before, what better gift to give your best girl or guy than a surprise winter getaway to one of Ontario's fabulous lodges or resorts.
+Ditto, Canadian residents in other provinces: this is your chance to visit Ontario for three days and enjoy the phenomenal ice fishing opportunities the province has to offer licence-free!

 And the timing couldn't be better